 - Beta Gamma Sigma (BGS): BGS is the international honor society of AACSB-accredited schools.
 The society encourages and honors academic achievement in the study of business and cultivates leadership and professional excellence.

-Business Ambassadors support recruiting and outreach efforts at the Black School of Business by participating in recruitment, retention, and outreach activities both on and off campus.
+- Business Ambassadors: Business Ambassadors support recruiting and outreach efforts at the Black School of Business by participating in recruitment, retention, and outreach activities both on and off campus.

-Alumni and finance professionals come to speak regularly at the Black School of Business.
+- Finance Speaker Series: Alumni and finance professionals come to speak regularly at the Black School of Business.
 Topics include timely issues related to financial management, markets, investments, and financial planning.
 It’s a valuable opportunity to participate and engage with our regional finance community.

-Women in Business Day aims to help young women gain an understanding of the educational and career resources and opportunities available to them related to business.
+- Women in Business: Women in Business Day aims to help young women gain an understanding of the educational and career resources and opportunities available to them related to business.
 Previous sessions have encompassed topics such as accounting, management information systems, product development, technology of business, sustainability, and marketing.

 Black School of Business Outreach

 - Future Business Leaders of America (FBLA) Regional Leadership Conference: This initiative features interactive competitive events that test students on their business acumen while promoting camaraderie.
 The top three winners in each category have an opportunity to attend the State Leadership Conference in Hershey, Pennsylvania, in order to qualify for competition at the national level.

-Also known as the M&M Lake Erie Invitational Speech and Debate Tournament, theM&M Debate is sponsored by the Black School of Business and coordinated by McDowell High School and Mercyhurst Preparatory School.
+- M&M Debate: Also known as the M&M Lake Erie Invitational Speech and Debate Tournament, theM&M Debate is sponsored by the Black School of Business and coordinated by McDowell High School and Mercyhurst Preparatory School.
 This event is formatted to include several rounds of competition centered on the theme of enhancing communication skills through proficient speech and debate tactics.